 The 996 Turbo

-When the 996-generation 911 Turbo arrived in 2001, it was easy to dismiss it as a transitional model — a car caught between Porsche's air-cooled past and its modern future.
+When the 996-generation 911 Turbo arrived in 2001, it was easy to dismiss it as a transitional model, a car caught between Porsche's air-cooled past and its modern future.
 That reading was wrong.
-The 996 Turbo turned out to be one of the most capable road cars of its era, with a 415-horsepower twin-turbocharged flat-six that could embarrass genuine supercars while still hauling four people through a winter storm.
-More than two decades on, it's gaining serious ground with collectors who've finally separated it from the controversies that dogged the broader 996 generation.
+The 996 Turbo turned out to be one of the most capable road cars of its era, with a twin-turbocharged flat-six making 420 PS that could embarrass genuine supercars while still hauling four people through a winter storm.
+More than two decades on, it's gaining attention from collectors who've finally separated it from the controversies that dogged the broader 996 generation.

 What Made the 996 Turbo Different From the Standard Carrera